Last updated on September 30, 2025

 You also need to consider ease of use.
 Loading top loaders requires less dexterity with some Card Saver users worrying about bending cards as they maneuver them into the sleeve.

-When deciding between the two products, consider your needs.
+When you decide between the two products, consider your needs.
 If you just want to store a few precious cards in your house, top loaders are easier to use and store.
-But if you want to get your cards graded, Card Savers have the advantage of PSA endorsement.
+But if you want to invest in and get your cards graded, Card Savers have the advantage of PSA endorsement.

 Can You Submit Cards in Top Loaders/Card Savers for Grading?